-- (a) adhere to the directions imposed on the surety with respect Part II. to the conditions of the defendant's bail: and - (b) ensure that the defendant appears in court when required.
+- Schedule.
+Part II. - adhere to the directions imposed on the surety with respect (a) to the conditions of the defendant's bail; and - (b) ensure that the defendant appears in court when required.

-(5) A declaration in the form set out in Part III of the Fifth Fifth Schedule shall be made by a Justice of the Peace, a member of the Part III.
+(5) A declaration in the form set out in Part III of the Fourth Fourth Schedule shall be made by a Justice of the Peace, a member of the Schedule, Part III.
 Jamaica Constabulary Force not below the rank of sergeant, a minister of religion, or a principal of an educational institution other than a preprimary school, as to the declarant's knowledge of the surety's identity and good character.

-(6) A recognizance of the surety in accordance with the requirements of subsections (4) and (5) and in the form set out in Part

-Fifth Schedule, Part IV.
-IV of the Fifth Schedule may be entered into before such person, or description of person, as the deciding official may in the prescribed record specify or, if no such specification is made-
+(6) A recognizance of the surety in accordance with the requirements of subsections (4) and (5) and in the form set out in Part Fourth IV of the Fourth Schedule may be entered into before such person, Schedule, or description of person, as the deciding official may in the prescribed record specify or, if no such specification is made-